Sharni Chandler overcame years of bullying at school to become a prize-winning make-up artist and successful business owner.

 "I was badly bullied at school – from Year 5 through to Year 11.
 In the end I was followed home and attacked, which led to me leaving school.
 But I took this set back as an opportunity to make my dreams a reality.

 I set myself the goal of studying hair and make-up at VU because I loved the work I had seen students produce.
 My first application was not accepted but I didn't give up, and the interview process allowed me to prove myself as a worthy candidate my teachers were thrilled to enrol.

 I loved the Diploma of Screen and Media – being challenged by the courses, but also being pushed to be as creative as I could be.

-I started my own make-up business in 2015 Sharni Rose Beauty - at first it was a hobby but I've gained quite a lot of clientele from my community and now it's my full-time profession.
+My passion for make-up and beauty motivated me to start my own business Sharni Rose Beauty – at first it was a hobby but I've gained quite a lot of clientele from my community and now it's my full-time profession.

-In 2016, with great support from my teachers at VU, I won my first make-up competition.
-Gaining first place in the Hair and Beauty Industry Association (HBIA) 2016 Championships for the category of Magazine Front Cover Make-Up was one of my biggest career achievements."
+In my final year, with great support from my teachers at VU, I won my first make-up competition.
+Gaining first place in the Hair and Beauty Industry Association (HBIA) Championships for the category of Magazine Front Cover Make-Up was one of my biggest career achievements."